philnguyen/soft-contract/README.md

 All of the benchmarks and examples are available to try or you experiment with your own programs.

-No indentifying information is retained in the server logs, although we do record the programs entered into the REPL for use as verification benchmarks.
+No identifying information is retained in the server logs, although we do record the programs entered into the REPL for use as verification benchmarks.